eshangaur/Perception-in-Robotics/Readme.md

 - My Initials in ROS

-    It involved making a turtlesim to write my initials, i.e., E.G., in ROS.
+    It involved making a turtlesim to write my initials, EG., using ROS.

 - Camera Model and Stereo Depth Sensing